jpsca/properform/docs/docs/faq.md

 However, you can use `loop.run_in_executor()` to run a blocking synchronous methods, like `validate` or `save`, from asyncio, without blocking the main event loop.

-I hope a future Python version (4?) removes thid forced separation, so you can call the same code from sync and async functions (like JavaSscript does, for example).
+I hope a future Python version (4?) removes this forced separation, so you can call the same code from sync and async functions (like JavaSscript does, for example).

 ## How can I contribute to Proper Form?